davelsio/template-three-vanilla/README.md

 - `vpAtom`: part of an `atomFamily` based on the container selector, it manages resize events for the provided container
 - `timeAtom`: hooked to the `gsap.ticker` function, it manages tick events.

-From there it's up to you whether to use the `WebGLView` and `ResourceLoader` classes.
-Since I plan on removing all OOP abstractions, I'll document the new atoms/helpers once that is done.
+From there it's up to you whether to use the `WebGLView` class.
+However, note that this class depends on passing a `state` object derived from the `createThreeState` helper.
+This is a work in progress.

 ### Views

 To keep things tidy, I've put the scene in the [`scene/`](src/scene) folder, but this is completely arbitrary.
 This folder is just an example of an actual implementation.

-To create a view, I just extend the [WebGLView](src/helpers/classes/WebGLView.ts) class.
+To create a view, I just extend the [WebGLView](src/helpers/three/WebGLView.ts) class.
 This class extends the Three.js `Group` interface and knows how to add and remove itself from the experience.
 It also takes care of setting the loading flags and updating the state.
-Unfortunately, to make this bit of magic work, it is necessary to preserve the class `this` context, so I have to make sure all the methods are arrow functions.
+Unfortunately, to make this bit of magic work, I needed to drill a custom state instance that provides a few helper methods.
+It is also required to preserve the class `this` context, so make sure all the class methods are arrow functions.

-Different scenes can be created and will reuse the existing initialize Three.js atom instance.
+Different scenes can be created and will reuse the initialized Three.js atom instance.
 Most of the time, when I start a project, I just delete the scenes and clear the default state.
 Then I can start creating the new views and adding whatever tweaks I need.

 ### Resources

-To load textures and models I use a [ResourceLoader](src/loaders/ResourceLoader.ts) class that exposes various static methods.
+To load textures and models I use an [atomWithAssets](./src/atoms/atomWithAssets.ts) helper that uses a [ResourceLoader](src/loaders/ResourceLoader.ts) helper class under the hood.
 Some things to note:

-- This class imports any resources declared in the [assets](src/loaders/assets.ts) file.
-The assets are fully typed and the static methods will use those types.
+- Both the atom and helper class infer types from the assets passed in the params.
 - The DRACO decoder is included within the [public](public) folder, taken as is from `three/examples/js/libs/draco/`.

 #### Example